De Blob 2: Nintendo DS

-Consoles
+Other consoles

-The Wii, PlayStation 3, Xbox 360, and Windows versions of de Blob 2 pick up where the DS version left off, opening with Prisma City's general election.
-A mysterious priest called Papa Blanc, who is actually a disguised Comrade Black, the villain from the first game, is doing his utmost to rig the outcome of the vote by cheating with an artificial metal arm in each voting booth that presses Blanc, allowing his cult of Inkies to wreak all manner of color-related havoc on the metropolis.
-The INKT Corporation, as before, manages to drain all color from the city and also turns its inhabitants, the Raydians, into generic drones.
+The home console versions of de Blob 2 pick up where the DS version left off, opening with Prisma City's general election.
+A mysterious priest called Papa Blanc, who is actually a disguised Comrade Black, the villain from the first game, is doing his utmost to rig the outcome of the vote by establishing a violent cult disguised as a peaceful religion and cheating with an artificial metal arm in each voting booth that presses Blanc.
+When the results are revealed, he unmasks himself on live television and puts in place a military junta headed by 7 marshalls.
+The INKT Corporation, as before, manages to drain all color from the city and also turns its inhabitants, the Prismans, into generic worker drones referred to as Graydians.
 Once again, it is up to Blob and the members of the Color Underground to restore the city to its vibrant former glory.

 Blob frees the lands one by one, as he did in the last game, fighting against many foes, including a massive monster created in a factory accident, as he approaches Comrade Black.
 Black, however, is shown to be more clever than was suggested in the previous game.
-At one point, he kidnaps the other members of the Color Underground.
+At one point, he kidnaps the other members of the Color Underground, using them as zoo attractions.
 Once Blob frees all of Prisma City, he confronts Comrade Black again, only to discover, as he flees to space once again, that Black had used Blob's own journey against him, using color beacons that were mysteriously activated as Blob progressed to power an orbiting satellite to hypnotize the entire planet.

 As Blob gets closer and closer, Black taunts him and forces him to make a series of choices: continue on, or rescue a few Graydians that Black had placed in biodomes rigged to explode and risk running out of time.
 Once Blob finally reaches him, Black uses a high-power beam of color to grow gigantic and fight Blob.
 Once Blob defeats him, Black is sucked into space, and the world returns to normal.